myselfshravan/EnigmaEscape/README.md

 specific phrases through indirect questioning.
 Designed with clever gameplay mechanics, it offers a unique linguistic puzzle experience that leverages the "meta-llama/Llama-2-70b-chat-hf" model for generating intelligent AI responses.

+## Try it out

+You can try out the game by visiting the following link: [EnigmaEscape](https://enigma-escape-bot.streamlit.app) Credentials for the game are: Username: `enigmaescape` Password: `enigmaescape`

 ## Key Features

 - **User Authentication**: Secure login functionality using team names and passwords.